Anahita-ghloo/Garbage-detector/README.md

-# Garbage-detector
+# Garbage-detector with Mask R-CNN
-My first project of internship with Shenasa.
+A training project for detecting paper cup and shoe.
-Comparing ID of images in two directories and transfer them to same or different directory.
-The Code is in python.
+The codes are based on implementation of Mask R-CNN by (https://github.com/matterport/Mask_RCNN) on Python 3, Keras, and TensorFlow.
+The model generates bounding boxes and segmentation masks for each instance of an object in the image.

 Table of Contents